ADLINK-COM/sema-doc/docs/source/Intro.md

   * For Windows 10:
     To add SemaEAPI.dll into your application to access the function. please check SEMA utility as the example code for your reference.
-    **Note:** The souce code of SEMA utility & EAPI is located at GitHub.
+    **Note:** The source code of SEMA utility & EAPI is located at GitHub.
 Please contact us if you would like the codes of BMC SMBus driver.